-To ensure we can consider your substitute personal statement with your UCAS application, please submit it to us using the form provided, no later than 3 calendar days after submitting your UCAS application.
-This means that when an admissions selector receives your application, they have the personal statement you want them to be able to see.
+To ensure we can consider your substitute personal statement with your UCAS application, please submit it to us using the form provided as soon as possible after receiving your acknowledgment email from Durham University and no later than three calendar days after you receive the acknowledgment email.
+This should help to ensure that when an Admissions Selector receives your application, they have the personal statement you want them to be able to see.

 As with your UCAS application, the content of the substitute personal statement must be your own work and not include false or misleading information.
 Any breach of this will be treated very seriously and may result in your application being unsuccessful or, if any offer has been made, that offer withdrawn.